qinzheng93/GeoTransformer/README.md

 Code has been tested with Ubuntu 20.04, GCC 9.3.0, Python 3.8, PyTorch 1.7.1, CUDA 11.1 and cuDNN 8.1.0.

+## Pre-trained Weights

+We provide pre-trained weights in the [release](https://github.com/qinzheng93/GeoTransformer/releases) page.
+Please download the latest weights and put them in `weights` directory.

 ## 3DMatch

 ### Data preparation